Scroll Top

 We were amazed to learn how many places in the body have active receptor sites for estrogen and progesterone.
 When these hormones are fluctuating, it’s no wonder it can cause such a wide array of symptoms, and we feel off-kilter!

-MEET HORMONE LADY
+MEET HORMONE WOMAN

 why some women experience symptoms as hormones change